 Our Advisory Board

-The advisory board (formnerly consultative board) provides advice and support to the principal and superintendent on long-term goals for the school, including strategic planning, Catholic mission/identity, development, budget/finance, plant/facilities, technology and marketing/enrollment.
-New members are nominated each spring, and elected to serve 3-year terms.
-For more information about the advisory board, or to share your thoughts, email Consultative.Board@SaintPhilipSchool.org
+The advisory board (formerly consultative board) provides advice and support to the principal and superintendent on long-term goals for the school, including strategic planning, Catholic mission/identity, development, budget/finance, plant/facilities, technology, and marketing & community engagement.
+New members are nominated each spring and elected to serve 3-year terms.
+For more information about the advisory board, or to share your thoughts, email firstname.lastname@example.org

 Jessica Alfaro, Budget & Finance Committee